Document Guide — Police Clearance

 Country Translation Route Major Submission Validity

-United KingdomRoute ASettlement / ILR6 months
+United KingdomRoute ASettlement / ILRVaries by written instructions

-PhilippinesRoute BInternational marriage / 13-series visa6 months
+PhilippinesRoute BInternational marriage / 13-series visaVaries by written instructions

 Route A (the United States / the United Kingdom): Uses the gyoseishoshi's Certification of Translation Accuracy where accepted by the receiving authority.